 Exercise and Playtime:

 As mentioned earlier, Abyssinians are energetic and require regular exercise.
-While the cage should be spacious enough for them to run around, it’s also essential to provide them with additional playtime outside the cage.
+While the cage should be spacious enough for them to run around, it’s also important to provide them with additional playtime outside the cage.
 This could mean creating a designated play area in your home or letting them explore a safe, enclosed space.

 Temperature and Humidity: